-After completion, the form is sent to a Lawson or Western Biosafety Officer for review, and then is submitted to the appropriate committee for final approval (please see the Western Biosafety manual for more information).
+After completion, the form is sent to a Lawson Biosafety Officer for review, and then is submitted to the appropriate committee for final approval (.

 The Lawson LBAPP form is reviewed by the Lawson Biohazards Sub-committee, voted upon and approved by the Chair of the Biohazards Sub-committee and the Lawson Biosafety Officer.
 Upon approval the permit is valid for a maximum of 3 years.